rednafi/rednafi.com/content/go/tool_directive.md

 ## The `tools.go` convention

 To avoid this mess, the Go community came up with a convention where you'd pin your tool versions in a `tools.go` file.
-I've written about this before[^1].
+I've written about this [before].
 But the gist is, you'd have a `tools.go` file in your root directory that imports the tooling and assigns them to `_`:

 ```go
 //go:build tools